TjarkG/biosphere-monitor/README.md

 `awk -f Shell/gaps.awk gap=60 Documentation/Sample_Output.csv`
 (gap is the intervall in s, each following argument is a Path to File to be checkt)

+And convert it to an Excel Spredsheet with
+`soffice --convert-to xlsx --outdir ~/Dokumente/VS_Code/biosphere-monitor/Documentation Documentation/Sample_Output.csv --infilter=CSV:44,34,UTF8,true,3/10/4/10`

 Complete Documentation (in German) can be found in /Documentation/Manual.pdf